Rongotai Suburb: Wellington’s Gateway with Outstanding Connectivity and Accessibility

 Public Transport Accessibility

-This inclusive public transport system enhances your mobility and access to various local amenities and services.
+This accessible transport network enhances mobility and connects Rongotai to a wide array of local amenities and services.

 Community Engagement and Governance